 The Benefits of Teens Getting a Job

-Starting at age 14 in the United States, teenagers can get a job with limited hours.
-While the initial draw of a job is to make money, there’s a long list of other life skills, education, and perspective teens gain from a job.
+Starting at age fourteen in the United States, teenagers can get a job with limited hours.
+While the initial draw of a job is to make money, there’s a long list of other life skills, education, and perspective teens gain.

 In fact, college admissions officers told Quartz that applicants who hold jobs over the summer are far more enticing than those who volunteer at an orphanage in India or interned on Wall Street.